groue/GRMustache/guides/flavors.md

 The only difference so far between the two flavors implementation lies in the syntax for key paths: genuine Mustache reads `{{foo.bar.baz}}`, Handlebars reads `{{foo/bar/baz}}`, and even `{{../foo/bar/baz}}`.

-If your templates do not use compound key paths, you can ignore this guide entirely.
+If your templates do not use compound key paths, you can [skip](forking.md) this guide entirely.

 If you are designing new templates from scratch, we encourage you writing your templates in the genuine Mustache flavor.
 Beware that GRMustache defaults to Handlebars: keep on reading.